chrisvthai/Pong_LAHacks2016/README.md

 Multiple balls at a time.
 Whenever a ball hits a goal, the frame restarts.
 This is a bit buggy as of now.

+IN ORDER TO RUN EXECUTABLE: Pong_Data also must be downloaded and put in the same directory as pong.exe.

 2) Controls
 WASD: Player 1 Paddle movement
 IJKL: Player 2 Paddle movement